Natasha Campbell-McBride MD

 Dr. Campbell-McBride graduated with Honours as a Medical Doctor in 1984 from Bashkir Medical University in Russia.
 In the following years she gained a Postgraduate MMedSci Degree in Neurology.

-Having treated her son off the autistic spectrum, Dr. Campbell-McBride has returned to practice in 2000 and runs the Cambridge Nutrition Clinic.
-She has specialised in using nutritional approach as a treatment, and has become recognised as one of the world’s leading experts in treating children and adults with learning disabilities and other mental disorders, as well as children and adults with digestive and immune disorders.
+Dr. Campbell-McBride used to run the Cambridge Nutrition Clinic until recent years.
+Having trained more than three thousand Certified GAPS Practitioners around the world, Dr Natasha has closed her clinic in order to focus on writing and teaching.
+As a nutritionist she has specialised in using nutritional approach as a treatment, and has become recognised as one of the world’s leading experts in treating children and adults with learning disabilities and other mental disorders, as well as children and adults with digestive and immune disorders.

 In 2004 she has published her first book Gut And Psychology Syndrome.
 Natural Treatment Of Autism, ADHD, Dyslexia, Dyspraxia, Depression And Schizophrenia where she explores the connection between the patient's physical state and brain function.
 The book gives full details of the GAPS Nutritional Protocol, highly successful in treating patients with learning disabilities and other mental problems.

 At the end of 2007 her second book was published: Put You Heart In Your Mouth!
 What Really Is Heart Disease And What We Can Do To Prevent And Even Reverse It.
 Dr Campbell-McBride explained: “GAPS is my life’s work.
 However, GAPS diet includes plentiful supply of natural animal fats and cholesterol rich foods, such as eggs.
 We live in a world of fat phobia and cholesterol phobia.
 So, naturally many patients were asking me the same question: am I going to develop heart disease following GAPS nutritional protocol?
 In order to explain the concept fully to my patients, I decided to write a book on this subject.”